 Housing affects us all – our social well-being, our community’s aesthetic appeal and stability, and our economy.
 Yet, purchasing affordable housing is out of reach for many working families.
-More than half of all adults have made at least one trade-off in the past three years to cover their rent or mortgage.
+Over half of all adults have made at least one trade-off in the past three years to cover their rent or mortgage.
 Trade-offs include taking a second job, cutting back on healthcare and healthy food, and moving to less safe neighborhoods.
 (Source: Habitat for Humanity International)

 For more information about our community’s poverty rate, click here, or visit alabamapossible.org.